Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Discussion and conclusion

-An alternative cascading scheme is illustrated in Fig. \ref{fig:RF_applications}(b), where a single optical ``receive" field propagates through all cascaded PPER segments.
-By geometrically tuning each segment to a separate resonant frequency, a swept RF source at the input will result in multiple signals on a spectrum analyzer, corresponding to the different segments.
+An alternative cascading scheme is illustrated in Fig. \ref{fig:RF_applications}(c).
+In this scenario, a single optical receive tone propagates through multiple cascaded PPER segments, while an RF signal generator performs a frequency sweep through the range of acoustic frequencies.
+By designing the geometry of each PPER segment to have a different resonant frequency, the swept RF source at the input will result in multiple peaks measured on an RF spectrum analyzer, corresponding to the different segments.
 The high-\textit{Q} acoustic resonances, combined with the high SNR of the PPER scheme, make this an ideal candidate for on-chip sensing applications.
-Brillouin scattering is widely used in fiber-optic sensors, as external perturbations such as strain and temperature result as a measurable change in the acoustic resonance \cite{culverhouse1989potential,horiguchi1989tensile}.
+Brillouin scattering is widely used in fiber-optic sensors, as external perturbations such as strain and temperature result in a measurable change of the acoustic resonance \cite{culverhouse1989potential,horiguchi1989tensile}.
 More recently, chip-scale devices implementing Brillouin scattering have been demonstrated for sensing \cite{zarifi2019chip}.
-Further, utilizing forward-Brillouin scattering as the opto-mechanical coupling enables interrogation of the device surface, as the transverse acoustic waves are set by the boundary conditions of the acoustic waveguide \cite{antman2016optomechanical}.
-This approach can be expanded to chip-scale devices, in which the device surface can be activated to bond to different chemical compounds \cite{pan2006glass,tennico2010surface}, and sensitive to nanometer geometrical perturbations \cite{kittlaus2016_FSBS,kittlaus2017_Intermodal}.
-This enables the design of distributed sensors with micro-meter spatial resolution, and a sensitivity to perturbations, proportional to the inverse of the \textit{Q}-factor \cite{vollmer2008whispering}, of nano-meter scale.
-Since the thermally generated noise from each segment is centered around its resonant frequency, there is no added noise between the different cascaded sensing segments.
+Furthermore, utilizing forward-Brillouin scattering as the opto-mechanical coupling process enables interrogation of the device surface, as the transverse acoustic waves are set by the boundary conditions of the acoustic waveguide \cite{antman2016optomechanical}.
+This approach can be expanded to chip-scale devices, in which the device surface can be activated to bond to different chemical compounds \cite{pan2006glass,tennico2010surface}, and sensitive to nanometer-scale geometrical perturbations \cite{kittlaus2016_FSBS,kittlaus2017_Intermodal}.
+This enables the design of distributed sensors with micro-meter spatial resolution, and a sensitivity to perturbations, proportional to the inverse of the \textit{Q}-factor \cite{vollmer2008whispering}, of atomic-scale.
+Since the thermally-generated noise from each segment is centered around its resonant frequency, there is no added noise between the different cascaded sensing segments.